FAQ

 How is this different from a regular chatbot?

 A regular chatbot usually stores memory in browser state or a vendor-owned memory layer.
-Agent Machines persists operational state to a real machine filesystem: chat records, artifacts, USER.md, MEMORY.md, Hermes sessions, cron schedules, skills, and the runtime venv.
+Agent Machines persists operational state to a real machine filesystem: chat records, artifacts, USER.md, MEMORY.md, agent sessions, cron schedules, skills, and the runtime venv.

 Which agents can I run?